Sunday, October 11, 2015

 Monday, November 3, 2014

-Big Corporate Jewelry vs. Small Family Jewelry: How to decide where to take your jewelry.
+Big Corporate Jewelry vs. Small Family Jewelry: Which one is Revolution?

 I asked you all what is something you want to know about jewelry.
 The reply I received was that some consumers don't know what to expect when leaving their pieces for repair at a jewelry store.
 How do you know where to take your jewelry repairs?
 I have worked for the large corporate jewelry stores as well as the small family owned jewelry businesses and I can offer some information to this topic.